IBM/api-samples/readme.md

 https://www.ibm.com/developerworks/community/forums/html/forum?id=b02461a3-9a70-4d73-94e8-c096abe263ca

-## What's new
+## What's New
 For the changes to the API's and the impacts those would have on the samples see [What's new for developers in RESTful APIs in QRadar V7.2.5](http://www-01.ibm.com/support/knowledgecenter/SS42VS_7.2.5/com.ibm.qradar.doc_7.2.5/c_rest_api_whats_new_725.html).

-## Package contents
+## Package Contents

- - An introduction package that shows how to use the API at a low level
+ - An introduction package that shows how to use the API at a low level.
- - A reference data package that demonstrates endpoints in the `/reference_data category`.
+ - A reference data package that demonstrates endpoints in the `/reference_data` category.
  - An Ariel package that demonstrates endpoints in the `/ariel` category.
  - An Offense package that demonstrates endpoints in the `/siem/offenses` category.
+ - A Domain Management package that demonstrates endpoints in the `/config/domain_management/domains` category.
  - An API CLI client that can be used to access the API from the command line.
  - A package containing shared modules.